Piktorika/vink/README.md

 # Vink

-A library that allows users to generate API from a file system.
+A library that allows users to generate API routes from an specified file system.

 ## Demo